juanjaragavi/git-flow-overview/README.md

-Certainly, Juan.
-Establishing a Git flow strategy is crucial for maintaining a structured and streamlined development process, especially for projects that involve multiple developers or require frequent updates and features.

-Let's outline a comprehensive Git flow strategy.

 ## 1. Git Flow Overview:

 The Git flow workflow defines a strict branching model designed around the project release.
 The main components are: